-Previously based in Sydney, Dr Hugh Stump is living and training in Orange.
+Previously based in Sydney, Dr Hugh Stump is living and training in Orange at an Aboriginal community controlled health service.
 He believes the benefits of being a rural GP registrar outweigh those of being in the city, whether it’s scope of practice or lifestyle.

 Why did you decide to become a GP?

 General practice is moving more and more towards preventative health care, which I feel has the potential to have one of the biggest impact on someone’s overall wellbeing.
 The idea that you can intervene early and have great discussions with patients about how they can make lifestyle changes that will positively impact their health is something that I love.

 On a personal level, you can develop some amazing relationships with patients over a long period of time, and really delve deep into often unmet health needs.
 As a rural GP you can also develop a great scope of practice, which appeals to someone who cannot decide which specialty they love most!